 Pay Attention to Your Body

-If you start feeling that your lungs are acting up, slow down or stop running altogether.
+If your lungs are acting up, slow down or stop running altogether.

 You may experience wheezing, chest tightness, shortness of breath, or coughing.

 Next, get your rescue inhaler and follow your asthma treatment plan.

 Start running again once your symptoms subside by walking slowly or even walking.

 Running through the symptoms only makes things worst.

 If you’re dealing with asthma, it’s key to consult your doctor before starting a running plan.
 They can work with you to make the right training and treatment plan.
 This helps that running is safe.